 I have my own expectations too, but I prefer to take this one day at a time with an open mind.
 I don’t want to get my ego wrapped up in any particular outcome, since that could unfairly bias my daily logs.
 No matter what happens, this will be a learning and growth experience.
 I am just as curious to see how this turns out as you probably are.

 I learned the almonds I ate yesterday weren’t really raw (thanks, Dan!), despite being labeled “raw almonds” on the package.
 Apparently the Almond Board of California made the decision last year to require all California almonds to be pasteurized.
 This includes virtually all of the almonds you might buy in the USA and Canada.
 Pasteurization means cooking the almonds, rendering them dead and inert.
-Unlike almonds that are truly raw, it’s my understanding that pasteurized almonds do not sprout if you soak them.
-I may look into this in more detail down the road, but for the remainder of this trial, I won’t be eating any more California almonds.
+Unlike almonds that are truly raw, pasteurized almonds do not sprout if you soak them.
+For the remainder of this trial, I won’t be eating any more California almonds.